qubic-li/hiveos/README.md

 # qubic.li - HiveOs Miner
-This is the integration of the main client from qubic.li to HiveOs.
+This is the integration of the main client from qubic.li into HiveOS.

 ![Qubminer](/img/Header.png)